-We’re living in a word of impatient searchers.
+We’re (still) living in a word of impatient searchers.
 In 1997, Jakob Nielsen conducted a seminal web usability study and found that 79% of web users scan rather than read.

 Think about how you use search engines.
 When you use a search engine to find a specific keyword and don’t find the information that you’re looking for, you’ll click away and look elsewhere, right?

 If you want your content to engage your readers, you’ve got to make it readable.
 Your blocks of text need to be formatted with plenty of white space.